Reinhardt (Overwatch): Conception and creation

-While working on a massive multiplayer online game concept for Blizzard Entertainment, developer Geoff Goodman suggested the idea of a large number of character classes for players to select, with class specialization for each.
+While working on a massively multiplayer online game concept for Blizzard Entertainment, developer Geoff Goodman suggested the idea of a large number of character classes for players to select, with class specialization for each.
 Fellow developer Jeff Kaplan took this idea to heart, salvaging character concepts from Titan—a then-recently cancelled Blizzard project—and character artwork by artist Arnold Tsang for that project.
 Kaplan created an eight-page pitch for a first person shooter concept to propose the idea which included a series of proposed characters, among them a character called "Juggernaut" clad in white heavy armor and armed with a flamethrower and flail.
 They knew they wanted to have a physically imposing character in a mech suit, but were unsure how to handle the design, resulting in several early drafts.
 They chose to take a look other Blizzard games for ideas, particularly the paladins of World of Warcraft and the space marines of Starcraft, fusing different design concepts together in an effort to create something both familiar and new.

 As development progressed, the design turned into a large red armored figure with a horned helmet.
 The character was selected to be one of the final twenty designs to be featured on the main pitch image for Prometheus, which once approved, later materialized into Overwatch.
 The earliest version of the character's design was an African warrior hailing from the fictional city of Numbani.
 Called Wildebeast, the design went through various tribal-themed concepts, with the flamethrower replaced by an arm-mounted shield while the flail was occasionally replaced with a one-handed club or hammer.
 Another concept that followed was to have a little girl piloting the armor, an idea they explored again later with the character Orisa.
 Ultimately they chose to go with a more traditional looking armor set for the design.
 Kaplan in an interview with IGN commented that while many would have taken this concept into an "imposing, menacing" direction, creative design lead Chris Metzen felt Reinhardt should be "the guy you want to hang out with in the bar who's always buying you drinks."